audibleblink/xordump/readme.md

 ## Building / Usage

 Running `make` should build the windows exe and the shellcode that can be injected.
-Go 1.15+ is required because of the additional PIE (position independence) flag introduced.
+Go 1.16+ is required because of the additional PIE (position independence) flag introduced in 1.15 and `ioutil` deprecation in 1.16.